TRADITIONS OF AGUASCALIENTES

 The predominant colors are black and white.
 It is a technique much admired by the public.
 Its complexity lies in giving shape through the borders and drawings engraved on the ceramic.

 This is an art that aims to work with leather goods or harnesses for cavalry.
 The saddler is in charge of manipulating the leather so that it can be used on a daily basis.
 It also produces field work items.
 Aguascalientes is known as the cradle of the most experts in this art of leather manipulation.
 His main creation is saddles.
 Hats and well-known charro suits also arise as a result of the application of this art to leather.

 A precious stone that is more than 30 million years old is used in Aguascalientes jewelry.
 It is called Fire Agate Stone.
 It can be found in very specific mines and deposits in the region.
 Once polished and turned into rings, earrings or bracelets, it can reach an exorbitant value in the market.

 The traditional pottery dedicated to the elaboration of clay objects is deeply rooted in some municipalities such as Real de Encontros.
 It is not uncommon to find markets and craft stalls in its streets where you can find pots, jugs, vases or pots made with this ancient technique.

-Crafts in the CITY OF AGUASCALIENTES
+Crafts in the STATE OF AGUASCALIENTES